raziakhalidbutt/Disaster_Response_pipeline/README.md

 <a name="Motivation"></a>
 # Motivation
-This project is part of Data Scientist Nanodegree Profram from Udacity.
+This project is part of Data Scientist Nanodegree Program from Udacity.
 The goal is to run ETL (Extract Transform Load) pipline and ML (Machine learning) pipeline to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

 <a name="FileDesciption"></a>
 # File Desciption